 Noticeable in the two clip-show shorts made during the Jones era, Matinee Mouse and Shutter Bugged Cat, both directed by Tom Ray.
 The most discernible contrast between the new footage and the clips of the H-B shorts is the animation.
 The originals bristle with life and energy while Ray's looked lethargic by comparison — which isn't really surprising when you consider that Ray had to storyboard and animate the whole thing himself, as opposed to the full team of animators that H-B and Jones normally had.

 Cock Fight: Tom and Butch are often in competition over the affection of an attractive female cat.

-Come Back My Pet: Tom's owner gets annoyed that Tom never tries to catch Jerry anymore so replaces him with a robot mouse catcher and Tom is kicked out.
-Since Jerry can't live in the house due to the robot throwing him out he and Tom work together and eventually the robot goes wild and Tom rescues his owner.
+Come Back, My Pet!: Tom's owner gets annoyed that Tom never tries to catch Jerry anymore, so she replaces him with a robot mouse catcher and Tom is kicked out.
+Since Jerry can't live in the house due to the robot throwing him out, he and Tom work together, and eventually the robot goes wild and Tom rescues his owner.